marcusoftnet/marcusoftnet.github.io/_posts/2018-12-14-make-a-copy-of-github-repo---the-script-way.md

 2. Create the repository using `hub create marcusoft/salt-jsfs-reactstarter-vt19`
 3. You will need to login in with the credentials you access the saltsthlm organisation
 4. Now make a “bare” clone of the template repository `git clone --bare https://github.com/marcusoft/salt-jsfs-reactstarter`
+   1. By adding a flag `--single-branch ` we can ensure that we only copy the master branch (which is default, or by add a name).
+This what we need for the most cases and hence the script (below) has this set.
 5. Now do: `cd salt-jsfs-reactstarter.git`
 6. Mirror-push to the new repository: `git push --mirror https://github.com/marcusoft/salt-jsfs-reactstarter-vt19`
 7. Finally remove the temporary clone stuff: `cd .. && rm -rf salt-jsfs-reactstarter.git`